nuttytree/ESPHome-Devices/README.md

 I plan to use dimmer switches for anything that is dimmable just for consistency and you never know when you might want to have the ability to dim a light.
 However there are times when a dimmer isn't an option.

 ### [SANA Dual Switch](https://www.amazon.com/gp/product/B07QC5ZCHP/ref=ppx_yo_dt_b_asin_title_o03_s01?ie=UTF8&th=1)
-My basement bathroom has 4 devices (main light, fan, shower light, heat lamps) but only 2 single gang boxes (and not enough room to swith to dual gang) so these were a perfect fit.
-The prices is right, the buttons feel solid, and I was able to flash them using [Tuya-Convert](https://github.com/ct-Open-Source/tuya-convert).
+My basement bathroom has 4 devices (main light, fan, shower light, and heat lamps) but only 2 single gang boxes (and not enough room to swith to dual gang) so these were a perfect fit.
+The price is right, the buttons feel solid, and I was able to flash them using [Tuya-Convert](https://github.com/ct-Open-Source/tuya-convert).
 They do seem to have corners that are squarer then typical so I had a little bit of trouble getting a standard cover to fit but nothing I couldn't fix with a file.
 * [Basement Bathroom Light and Fan](./devices/basement_bathroom_light_fan.yaml)
 * [Basement Bathroom Shower Light and Heater](./devices/basement_bathroom_shower_light_heater.yaml)